-Tom has been posted to Pakistan before, working as Political Counsellor in the British High Commission from 2006 to 2008.
+Tom worked as Political Counsellor in the British High Commission in Pakistan from 2006 to 2008.
 Earlier in his career, he served in London in a variety of Europe-related jobs, including as head of the FCO’s EU Enlargement and South East Group from 2004 to 2006, and of the London team that oversaw negotiations for the draft EU Constitution at the 2004 Inter-Governmental Conference.
 His first overseas posting was to Moscow from 1998 to 2002, where he headed the British Embassy’s economic team.

 Tom joined HM Diplomatic Service in 1995.
 He was appointed Companion of the Order of St. Michael and St. George (CMG) in 2015.